MUSIC & ARTS PROGRAM

-Over eight years, the new Soul Tigers have garnered a wide fan base, performing five to six times a week, even at the Apollo Theatre for Mariah Carey, Jesica Simpson and Gloria Estefan.
+Over eight years, the new Soul Tigers have garnered a wide fan base, performing five to six times a week, even at the Apollo Theater for Mariah Carey, Jessica Simpson and Gloria Estefan.

-The Mission continues to create an outlet for community youth to develop sensitivty and a passion for the arts and to foster self-esteem through musical creativity.
+The Mission continues to create an outlet for community youth to develop sensitivity and a passion for the arts and to foster self-esteem through musical creativity.

 Kenyatte executes creating a learning and musical experiences through the structure of this program through a sincere and thorough process.